RealityBending/RealityBending.github.io/content/jobs/intern.md

 ![](internship.jpg)

-If you are a undergrad student, doing a voluntary internship can be a good idea to get some first exposure with research, develop some useful skills and start growing your professional network. **This is not by any means a necessity or a requirement**, so don't worry *at all* if you cannot afford (financially or in availabilities) to volunteer, and check-out instead possibly [funded](https://realitybending.github.io/jobs/assistant/) positions.
+If you are a undergrad student, doing a **voluntary internship** can be a good idea to get some first exposure with research, develop some useful skills and start growing your professional network. **This is not by any means a necessity or a requirement**, so don't worry *at all* if you cannot afford (financially or in term of availabilities) to volunteer, and check-out instead possibly [funded](https://realitybending.github.io/jobs/assistant/) positions.

 **Contact.** Send CV to **D.Makowski@sussex.ac.uk** and *explicitly* say that you are interested in volunteering.